-Mr. Jackson is serving as the Communications & Grants Manager for the Columbus Council on World Affairs.
+Mr. Jackson is serving as the Director of Marketing & Communication for the Columbus Council on World Affairs.
 He works closely with the Development and Programs Departments to implement clear and inspiring messaging to promote the work of the Council and its various programs, and manages the Council’s portfolio of grant applications and proposals.

 Mr. Jackson earned his B.S. in Landscape Architecture from The Ohio State University in 2012, and his M.P.S. in Community & Economic Development from Pennsylvania State University in 2017, with a focus on International Development & Planning.
 He brings to the Council a multi-disciplinary approach with a demonstrated history of coordinating the communications, programming, and development efforts of nongovernmental organizations.
 Mr. Jackson has extensive experience in print and digital design as well as strategic communications, analytics, and impact communications.
 As a self-described global citizen, he is mindful of the need to deliver concise and informed communications regarding global issues and is deeply rooted in evidence-based perspectives to reporting.
 Mr. Jackson has travelled to Europe, West Africa, East Africa, South Asia, Southeast Asia, and the Caribbean, and has internalized those experiences to inform his approach to communicating sensitive issues in ways that promote dignity and understanding.

 Director, Global Business & Education

 Vice Provost for Global Strategies and International Affairs